ourmaninindia/ourmaninindia-2023/content/en/post/a-solo-bicycle-ride-in-portugal/index.md

 title = "A solo cycle ride in Portugal" featured_image = "vila-pouca-de-aguiar.jpg"
 toc = true
+read_more_copy = "Read more about this fabulous ride"
 +++

 Like so often it seemed like a good idea at the time.